 Yes, whiplash can be a qualifying injury in personal injury cases.
-If another party contributed to the cause of your injury (e.g., a driver who rear-ended you, causing the whiplash), then our team can draft a demand letter on your behalf that lists all of your damages, details the amount of compensation you may be entitled to collect, and notifies the defendant about your intention to sue.
+Suppose another party contributed to the cause of your injury (e.g., a driver who rear-ended you, causing the whiplash).
+In that case, our team can draft a demand letter on your behalf that lists all of your damages, details the amount of compensation you may be entitled to collect, and notifies the defendant about your intention to sue.

 Types Of Compensatory Damages Plaintiffs Can Pursue

 In personal injury cases, accident victims may be able to recover:

 - Costs for their medical treatment, including future medical expenses they might have to pay if their treatment is long-term or permanent

 - Costs to repair or replace lost property, such as a vehicle

 - Lost income or wages as well as future income they might expect to lose if they’re still recovering

 - Reduced earning potential if their injuries affect their ability to perform pre-accident work duties

 - Pain and suffering, which includes both physical and emotional pain

 - Emotional distress, which includes insomnia and mood disorders (e.g., depression or anxiety)